-Whenever a public employee oversteps the boundaries of the office in which they serve, and uses that office’s power to circumvent accepted rules, official misconduct is often charged.
-The accused stands not only to lose his or her job, but also to endure public repudiation if not humiliation, in addition to loss of pension if not community service, or worse time in jail.
+Whenever a public employee oversteps the boundaries of the office in which they serve and uses that office’s power to circumvent accepted rules, official misconduct is often charged.
+The accused stands not only to lose his or her job, but also to endure public repudiation if not humiliation, in addition to the loss of pension if not community service, or worse, time in jail.

 Remember Your Rights During Complex Investigations